arrfab/container_nanoc/README.md

-# container_nanoc
+# Nanoc container
-That (built) container will let you run nanoc to build static website
+That (built) container will let you run nanoc (https://nanoc.ws/) to build static website.
+Base image for the container will be CentOS 7